vinishd/WeatherAPI/README.md

 - This prevents confusion during searching (Ex: Portland, ME, US & Portland, OR, US)
 - An example of a search would be: San Francisco, CA, US or Paris, FR
 - You may have to enable location permissions
-- Temperature highs and lows based off forecasts, they may be inaccurate (+/- 5-8°) at times.
+- Temperature highs and lows based off forecasts, they may be slightly inaccurate (+/- 5-8°) at times.
 - Data from https://openweathermap.org/
 - May 2022 (Advanced June 2022)